-Key Highlights of Form 15G and Form 15H
+Quick Highlights: Form 15G vs Form 15H

-Form 15D is a self-declaration form for individuals to submit to banks or financial institutions to avoid Tax Deducted at Source (TDS) on interest income, when the total income is below the basic exemption limit.
+Form 15G is a self-declaration form for individuals to submit to banks or financial institutions to avoid Tax Deducted at Source (TDS) on interest income, when the total income is below the basic exemption limit.

 Form 15G is generally used by individuals below 60 years of age and Hindu Undivided Families (HUFs) to ensure that TDS is not deducted on interest earned from sources such as fixed deposits or recurring deposits.
+Form 15G is valid for FY 2025-26 and previosu years.

 Form 15H is a self-declaration for senior citizens (aged 60 years or above) that can be submitted to banks or financial institutions to avoid Tax Deducted at Source (TDS) on interest income, when the total income is below the basic exemption limit.

 By submitting this form, the taxpayer declares that their total tax liability for the financial year is nil, so that the payer do not deduct TDS on the interest earned.
+Form 15H is valid for FY 2025-26 and earlier years.

 Form 121 is the new self-declaration form which taxpayers can submit to avoid TDS on income earned from banks or other financial institutions when their total income is below the basic exemption limit.
 Form 121 was introduced under the Income Tax Rules, 2026 in accordance with the Income Tax Act, 2025.

 Form 121 is a unified form which replaces Form 15G and Form 15H from Tax Year 2026-27 onwards.
-Taxpayers wanting to avoud TDS deduction on their interest income earned in Tax Year 2026-27 will now have to submit Form 121 and not Form 15G or Form 15H.
+Taxpayers wanting to avoid TDS deduction on their interest income earned in Tax Year 2026-27 will now have to submit Form 121 and not Form 15G or Form 15H.

 | Basis | Form 15G | Form 15H | Form 121 |